Emma Reffell nee Barrett (1849-?)

 Indeed it would…

-The house at 18 Stafford Terrace is open to the public on many days in the year, and at weekends there are guided tours by ‘Mrs Emma Reffell, family cook & housekeeper’.
+The house at 18 Stafford Terrace is usually open to the public on many days in the year, and at weekends there are guided tours by ‘Mrs Emma Reffell, family cook & housekeeper’.
 The house is owned & operated by the Royal Borough of Kensington & Chelsea.